01.07.2025

 In Zurich's Schwamendingen district, the Luegisland apartment building is an innovative replacement construction on a very small site, impressing with its sustainable timber construction, urban finesse, and functional design.

 The architectural firm Oxid Architektur GmbH won a private competition with a well-thought-out and systematically structured timber construction project.
 The five-story residential building offers 34 apartments of varying layouts, ranging from 2.5 to 4.5 rooms.
-The staggered arrangement of the building sections ensures privacy for residents as well as optimal lighting conditions.
-Part of the forward-looking mobility concept involves foregoing an underground parking garage in favor of a green bicycle pavilion, which will be constructed using CLT.
+The staggered arrangement of the building blocks ensures privacy for residents as well as optimal lighting conditions.
+Part of the forward-looking mobility concept involves forgoing an underground parking garage in favor of a green bicycle pavilion constructed using CLT.
 The landscape design is inspired by the garden city model and incorporates existing large trees.

-The building will be constructed using modern timber frame construction methods, with columns and slabs.
-TS3 technology enables beam-free construction, allowing the architectural concept with floor-to-ceiling windows to be realized.
-The TS3 support structure will be constructed in just four weeks, using just-in-time methods and to a high standard of quality, significantly reducing traffic and noise emissions and enabling the tight schedule to be met.
+The building is being constructed using modern timber-frame construction, specifically a post-and-beam system.
+TS3 technology enables construction without joists, allowing the architectural concept featuring floor-to-ceiling windows to be realized.
+The TS3 load-bearing structure is constructed just-in-time and to a visible finish in just 4 weeks, significantly reducing traffic and noise emissions and ensuring that the tight schedule can be met.

-A key structural aspect was the optimization of the construction time, as the site for the replacement building is located in a quiet and densely built-up residential area.
-While the staircase is normally erected before the timber construction, causing a delay of several weeks, a new approach was chosen here: timber construction and concrete work were carried out in parallel, floor by floor.
-This close cooperation between the timber builder and the master builder enabled the materials to be integrated cleanly, reduced complexity at the interfaces, and saved a total of around three months of construction time—a decisive advantage for the project's cost-effectiveness and adherence to schedule.
+A key structural engineering consideration was optimizing the construction timeline, as the site for the replacement building is located in a quiet, densely built-up residential neighborhood.
+While the stairwell is typically constructed before the timber structure—resulting in a delay of several weeks—a novel approach was chosen here: timber construction and concrete work proceeded in parallel, floor by floor.
+This close collaboration between the timber contractor and the master builder enabled a seamless integration of materials, reduced complexity at the interfaces, and saved a total of about three months of construction time—a decisive advantage for the project’s cost-effectiveness and adherence to the schedule.

 Construction data